pkutaj/c3d4/README.md

 D      | Defer
 D      | Do

-* Tactical goal is to achieve Four Zeros:
+* Tactical goal is to achieve 4x0 — daily

 | COLLECTOR | DIMENSION |
 |-----------|-----------|
 | capture0  | past0     |
 | inbox0    | today0    |

+* The theory is created by Cal Newport's C3 Time Management technique

 ### Ingredients
 * [Taskboard - Desktop app for Google Tasks][#1]